Back to Blog

 There is a cost difference between the two funds (0.09%) but it is very small.
 We have looked in depth at the difference between the funds and you are going to have to convince yourself whether or not you are willing to pay that small amount extra for the global fund.

-The companies in the Developed World fund make up 77% of the Global fund anyway!
+The companies in the Developed World fund make up 78% of the Global fund anyway!
 The real difference is you get a bit more diversification and the inclusion of Emerging Markets in your fund.
 That is it.
+Diversification is important.

 What are we going to do based on this?
 We are going to hold our Developed World e.x.
 UK fund for now.
 We are not going to sell and swap to the Global fund.
 This exercise has shown me that the only real difference for me is the inclusion of the Emerging Markets in the Global fund.
 So if I want to increase my exposure to Emerging Markets then I will invest some additional money in this fund in the future.